iterative/dvc.org/content/docs/command-reference/exp/diff.md

 # Description

-Provides a quick way to compare `dvc params` and `dvc metrics` between two `dvc experiments`.
-The differences shown by this command include the old and new values, as well as the difference (change) if both values are numbers.
+Provides a quick way to compare `dvc params` and `dvc metrics` between two `dvc experiments` by printing a table of differences.
+It includes the params/metrics file "Path", "Param" or "Metric" name, their "Old" and "New" values, and the difference ("Change") if both values are numbers.

 > This is similar to combining the reports from `dvc params diff` and
 > `dvc metrics diff` together, for the experiments in question.

-Without arguments, this command compares params and metrics currently present in the <abbr>workspace</abbr> (e.g. the last `dvc exp run`) with the latest committed versions (required).
+Without arguments, this command compares all the params and metrics currently present in the <abbr>workspace</abbr> (e.g. the last `dvc exp run`) with the latest committed versions (required).
+Only params/metrics that changed are listed, by default (show everything with `--all`).

 `a_rev` and `b_rev` are optional experiments to compare.
 They accept experiment names or hashes (see `dvc exp run`).
 Providing a single one results in comparing